Contact Us for a Free Consultation (213) 542-0979

 Blog

-Pre-Filing Dismissal Process In a Los Angeles Criminal Case
+Pre-Filing Dismissal Process In a Criminal Case

 Posted by Ronald D. Hedding, ESQ. | Feb 19, 2019

-A lot of times what we do is, file what is called a mitigation package and send it to the filing deputies for the prosecutors — either the City Attorney if it's a misdemeanor, or if it's a felony, we will send it to the District Attorney's office that has jurisdiction over the particular case.
+A lot of times, what we do is file what is called a mitigation package and send it to the filing deputies for the prosecutors — either the City Attorney if it's a misdemeanor, or if it's a felony, we will send it to the District Attorney's office that has jurisdiction over the particular case.

 Los Angeles County is broken up into a bunch of different jurisdictions and each jurisdiction has its own District Attorney's office with its own head D.A. and own Assistant Deputies.
 It's the same thing with the City Attorney's Office.

-What we're trying to do is get to that pre-filing deputy before they make the decision to file the case or not.
+What we're trying to do is get to that pre-filing deputy before they decide to file the case or not.
 We usually send a letter — we can have it delivered or we can email it if we can target the right person.
-What we'll have in the letter is obviously, kind of all of the mitigating factors laid out very concisely — not too much — you can't write a book or they're not going to take the time to read it — but lay it out in a very professional way, really giving the client's version of what happened in the best light to the client.
+What we'll have in the letter is obviously, kind of all of the mitigating factors laid out very concisely — not too much — you can't write a book, or they're not going to take the time to read it — but lay it out in a very professional way, really giving the client's version of what happened in the best light to the client.

 Avoiding Filing of Formal Criminal Charges

 They have a number of options.
-If we can get the mitigation package to them — if it's a close call — a lot of times they'll look at it and they won't file the case.
+If we can get the mitigation package to them — if it's a close call — a lot of times, they'll look at it, and they won't file the case.
 So, that's what we're aiming to do.
 At minimum, we want to try to get that mitigating package into the court file, so even if they do file the case, we've got that in there and we're already off to a head start in trying to resolve the matter.

 City Attorney & District Attorneys Hearings

-One key thing that they can do if they think it's a close case, but they want to give the person the benefit of the doubt is, they can do what's called a City Attorney Hearing.
+One key thing that they can do if they think it's a close case, but they want to give the person the benefit of the doubt, is they can do what's called a City Attorney Hearing.
 Basically, what that is, they've got a hearing office and hearing officers — usually, they're not even prosecutors.
 They're just people who try to resolve cases.

 As far as the District Attorney goes, they don't really have District Attorney Hearings in Los Angeles County, but they can decide not to file the case.
-They can let you avail yourself to some other program other than having to be criminally prosecuted in criminal court in Los Angeles.
+They can let you avail yourself of some other program other than having to be criminally prosecuted in criminal court in Los Angeles.
 They can have the officer investigate the case further.
 Once they get our letter, they may say, we need to look into this case further.
 We didn't get all the right information.
 We've only got half the story.

 About the Author